Funding opportunities for researchers

-CCQ’s long-running cancer research project grant scheme will be replaced with an entirely new funding opportunity: “Cancer Council Queensland Accelerating Collaborative Cancer Research (ACCR) Grants”.
+Cancer Council Queensland is pleased to announce significant changes to its cancer research funding opportunities, for funding to commence from 2020.
+CCQ’s long-running cancer research project grant scheme has been replaced with an entirely new funding opportunity: “Cancer Council Queensland Accelerating Collaborative Cancer Research (ACCR) Grants”.

 The new funding scheme is intended to:

-- Stimulate innovative, collaborative cancer research
+- Stimulate innovative, collaborative cancer research.

-- Develop the capacity of high quality cancer research groups in Queensland
+- Develop the capacity of high-quality cancer research groups in Queensland.

-- Accelerate the progress of research to improve cancer control
+- Accelerate the progress of research to improve cancer control.

-Each ACCR grant will be for a maximum term of four years.
+- Be for a maximum term of four years.

-Each ACCR grant will provide a total of $500,000 p.a., comprising $350,000 per annum from CCQ and a required cash co-contribution of $150,000 p.a. from the Administering Institution.
+- Provide a total of $500,000 per annum, comprising $350,000 per annum from CCQ and a required cash co-contribution of $150,000 per annum from the administering institution.

-Telephone: (07) 3634 5265
+Telephone: (07) 3634 5393

 NOTE: Regarding tobacco industry funding

 Persons who are applicants for, or in receipt of, tobacco industry funding are not eligible to apply for or receive funding from Cancer Council Queensland.
-Staff of institutions receiving funding from the tobacco industry will also not be eligible to apply for, or receive funding from, Cancer Council Queensland.
+Staff of institutions receiving funding from the tobacco industry will also not be eligible to apply for or receive funding from, Cancer Council Queensland.
 A declaration signed by a responsible officer of the institution that the institution is not in receipt of tobacco industry funding will be required.